Anger is a normal emotion, and sometimes it’s okay to be an angry kid

 “When they’re upset, there’s nothing you can do except give them space to calm down and wait for them to calm down because their brain is in flight, fight or freeze mode,” Miller said.
 “They can barely hear you.
 You’re not going to get anything accomplished, so don’t plan on it.”

-Once they’re feeling better, talk with them about better ways to manage their anger.
+If you have an angry kid, once they’re feeling better, talk with them about better ways to manage their anger.
 Miller recommends coming up with a family emotional safety plan that covers parents and kids.
 The plan includes what you’ll say when you’re feeling angry, where you’ll go and what you’ll do once you get there.

 A parent’s plan, for example, might include that when they’re angry, they’ll say they need five minutes to calm down, they’ll go to their favorite chair in their bedroom and, once there, they’ll take some deep breaths, write or draw.